Skuleskogen National Park: Topography

 The park is included in the region called the High Coast, a zone of very rough relief, forming a joint valley landscape (sprickdalslandskap): a landscape gouged by many small valleys formed by the erosion of fissures and faults in the bedrock.
 The High Coast is generally defined as the portion of the eastern coast of Sweden between the cities of Härnösand and Örnsköldsvik.
 The name of this region comes from the fact that it is the highest section of the coast of the Baltic Sea, numerous summits elevating themselves from the sea to attain altitudes of 200 to 250 m.
 This rugged terrain stretches even under the surface of the sea; so, it is in this region that one finds the deepest point of the Bothnian Sea, Ulvödjupet, with a depth of 293 m.
 The park itself covers the eastern part of the forest of Skule, characterized by a terrain forming a sort of wall separating the north and the south.

 The topography of the park is characterized by these small valleys (sprickdal), some even taking the appearance of vertitable crevasses, the most impressive being Slåttdalskrevan (40 m deep, 200 m long, 8 m wide), but also significant being Trollporten (the "Trolls' Door"), a small crevasse celebrated for the rock that rests across the top.
 Another characteristic element is the presence of many caves, although the most famous, Skulegrottan, in the mountain Skuleberget, is not inside the park.
 The park's highest peak is Slåttdalsberget, at 280 m of altitude.

 Climate

 The national park is bathed in a subarctic climate (Dfc according to the Köppen classification).
 The maritime influence explains why its early summers are colder than they are farther inland, but its autumns are in contrast more mild.
 The topography causes important local variations.

 The climate is humid, with about 700 mm of precipitation per year, of which more than a third in the form of snow, forming a snow cover lasting on average 175 days.
 Spring is the driest season, and in certain years this relative dryness has important consequences for the environment, especially because the thinness of the soil retains moisture poorly.
 In the regions acid rain most powerfully affected, surveys indicated that the situation is getting better, the pH of the precipitation gently increasing.

+The nearest climate station to Skuleskogen National Park is in the village of Västmarkum, approximately 10 kilometers west.
+The station’s more inland and elevated (143 meters) positioning possibly renders the national park much milder, especially during late summer and early fall.